 Self-creation is not separation from the world, but rather becoming an element in a creative one.

 After parking your car, you’ll need to walk through “The Way of Thinking” to get to the museum.
-When I visited, it was the beautiful cherry blossom season.
+The path is lined with cherry blossoms in Spring.

 An English pamphlet for the museum is available online.